flarkflarkflark/THEMEwerk-reaper/README.md

 # THEMEwerk

 THEMEwerk is a live local theme browser for REAPER.
-Click a theme, see it instantly, and browse your ColorThemes folder without friction, instead of digging through menus and submenus...
+Click a theme, see it instantly, and browse your ColorThemes folder without the usual menu diving.

 <p align="center">
   <img src="docs/Screenshot.png" alt="THEMEwerk screenshot" width="50%"><br>